OnTheDEX/xrpledger-token-data-api/README.md

 `spec.quote.currency` | String | Currency code of the quote token `spec.quote.issuer` | String | r-Address of the quote token issuer `spec.interval` | String | Interval timeframe
-`spec.ending` | Timestamp | The passed `ending` parameter
-`spec.bars` | Integer | The number of bars queried for.
+`spec.ending` | Timestamp or String | The passed `ending` parameter `spec.bars` | Integer | The number of bars queried for.
 Should be equal to the number of `data.ohlc` items returned.
 `spec.cf` | String | The passed `cf` parameter
+`spec.fx` | String | The passed `fx` parameter
-`data` | Object | The main returned data object `data.ohlc[]` | Array | List of OHLC price bar data in ascending time order `data.ohlc[].t` | ISO Timestamp | Timestamp in GMT of the opening time of the price bar `data.ohlc[].o` | Float | Opening trading price of the time bar `data.ohlc[].h` | Float | Highest trading price within the time bar `data.ohlc[].l` | Float | Lowest trading price within the time bar `data.ohlc[].c` | Float | Closing trading price of the time bar `data.ohlc[].ocf` | Float | If `cf` was set to `yes`, this property contains the closing price of the previous bar to be used in client applications as the opening price of this bar.
-This is distinct from the `o` price of this bar and permits the representation of this time bar opening at the same price the previous bar closed at, effectively ensuring there are no price 'gaps' in data bar-to-bar due to illiquid price jumps.
+`data` | Object | The main returned data object `data.ohlc[]` | Array | List of OHLC price bar data in ascending time order `data.ohlc[].t` | ISO Timestamp | Timestamp in GMT of the opening time of the price bar `data.ohlc[].o` | Float | Opening trading price of the time bar.
+If `cf` was set to `yes`, this property contains the closing price of the previous bar, and is distinct from the original pairing `o` price of this bar.
+It permits the representation of this time bar opening at the same price the previous bar closed at, effectively ensuring there are no price 'gaps' in data bar-to-bar due to illiquid price jumps.
-`data.ohlc[].vb` | Float | Volume of base currency traded within the time bar `data.ohlc[].vq` | Float | Volume of quote currency traded within the time bar
+`data.ohlc[].h` | Float | Highest trading price within the time bar `data.ohlc[].l` | Float | Lowest trading price within the time bar `data.ohlc[].c` | Float | Closing trading price of the time bar `data.ohlc[].vb` | Float | Volume of base currency traded within the time bar `data.ohlc[].vq` | Float | Volume of quote currency traded within the time bar `data.ohlc[].vusd` | Float | Volume of USD equivalent traded within the time bar.
+Only returned if property `fx`=`USD`

 #### Example returned data:
 ```json